-Use a commercially available ice bag or fill a large plastic bag with ice and water.
-(Do not place a plastic bag directly on your skin, but place a towel on your wrist or hand in between your skin and the ice bag.)
-You can ice the affected area 20 minutes on and 20 minutes off throughout the day.
-Do not apply ice longer than 30 minutes at a time, as this can cause frost bite.
+Please note that with the dressings placed during surgery, you may notice decreased benefit from the ice.
+Use as needed and if you notice benefit.
 Ice is most helpful in the first 3 days after surgery, but can help up to 2 weeks after surgery.
+You may use a commercially available ice bag or fill a large plastic bag with ice and water.
+(Do not place a plastic bag directly on your skin, rather place a towel on your wrist in between your skin and the ice bag.)
+You can ice your wrist 20 minutes on and 20 minutes off throughout the day.
+Do not ice an area longer than 30 minutes at a time, as this can cause frost bite.
 We do not recommend that you use heat, as this can increase swelling.

 Leave your dressing clean and dry and do not remove until your postoperative clinic visit.
 Your surgeon will remove the dressing and discuss wound care at that time.

-You may have received Phenergan (promethazine) or Zofran (ondansetron).
-You may take these medications if you are having nausea or vomiting.
+Zofran (ondansetron): You may take this medication if you are having nausea or vomiting.

 Please do not take NSAIDs such as Ibuprofen or Motrin, as these may slow healing of bone and tendon.

-You should have a follow-up appointment with your surgeon in about 2 weeks if you stay overnight in the hospital.
-If you do not stay in the hospital, you will have an additional visit with the Physician’s Assistant within a few days of your surgery.
+You should have a follow-up appointment with your surgeon in about 2 weeks.
+You may also have an additional visit with the Physician’s Assistant within a few days of your surgery.
 Call (480) 964-2908 right away if you do not have an appointment already scheduled.
 We will check your incisions and remove any sutures at the 2-week visit.
 We will also answer any specific questions you may have about your surgery.
 We will consider getting you into Physical Therapy if this has not been arranged, as many patients benefit from PT after elbow surgery.